Eren050/contextcheck/README.md

 - **Enhanced output formatting** with the `rich` package for clear, readable displays

 ## LLM Prompts Testing
 An LLM prompt is a specific input or query provided to a language model to generate a response based on the model's training data.
-ContextCheck provides an easy-to-use tool for fine-tuning and validating multiple prompts at once.
+ContextCheck provides an easy-to-use tool for fine-tuning and testing multiple prompts at once.

 ### LLM Prompts Testing Process
 The prompts testing workflow consists of the following steps: